-- A rating of nine or less indicates an area of extreme hazard. - A rating of 10 to 15 indicates a very high hazard. - A rating of 16 to 20 indicates high hazard. - A rating of 21 to 30 indicates moderate hazard. - A rating of 30 or greater indicates a low hazard.
+- A rating of eleven or less indicates an area of extreme hazard. - A rating of 12 to 19 indicates a very high hazard. - A rating of 20 to 25 indicates high hazard. - A rating of 26 to 29 indicates moderate hazard. - A rating of 30 or greater indicates a low hazard.

-The communities with extreme and very high hazard ratings should be considered an FMU where a parcel level analysis should be implemented as soon as possible.
+The communities with very high and high hazard ratings should be considered an FMU, where a parcel-level analysis should be implemented as soon as possible.
+For the communities that have already received a parcel-level analysis, a re-evaluation should be conducted if the analysis is more than 5 years old.
 Please see Appendix B for more detailed information.

-The most important element for the improvement of life safety and property preservation is for every home in the study area to have compliant, effective defensible space.
+The most important element for the improvement of life safety and property preservation for every home in the study area is compliant, effective defensible space.
 This is especially important for homes with wood roofs and homes located on steep slopes, in chimneys, saddles, or near any other topographic feature that contributes to fire intensity.

-FIGURE 17.
-Saddle & Ridge Top Development15
+FIGURE 19.
+Saddle & Ridge Top Development11